chauvaua/chauvaua/README.md

 **Freelance Projects**
 ➡ Built AI-powered analytics tools and data architectures with a focus on sustainable/responsible computation.

+My github account is under construction: please excuse the mess! 🛠️
 ---

 ## 📫 Contact